sueszli/ep2/README.md

 Every single solution has been optimized and the maximum amount of points were achieved in the most recent exam through the given solution.

 `License`: I do not own any of these exercises - I'm just providing the solutions.
-If you own the copyright to the initial / unedited files, please do not hesitate to contact me immediately if you do not want these documents to be publicly available.
+If you own the copyright to the initial / unedited files and want me to take them down or give you credit for providing them, please do not hesitate to contact me.
 Thanks.